Samarium compounds: Oxides

-The most stable oxide of samarium is the sesquioxide Sm_{2}O_{3}.
-Like many samarium compounds, it exists in several crystalline phases.
-The trigonal form is obtained by slow cooling from the melt.
-The melting point of Sm_{2}O_{3} is high (2345 °C), so it is usually melted not by direct heating, but with induction heating, through a radio-frequency coil.
-Sm_{2}O_{3} crystals of monoclinic symmetry can be grown by the flame fusion method (Verneuil process) from Sm_{2}O_{3} powder, that yields cylindrical boules up to several centimeters long and about one centimeter in diameter.
-The boules are transparent when pure and defect-free and are orange otherwise.
-Heating the metastable trigonal Sm_{2}O_{3} to 1900 °C converts it to the more stable monoclinic phase.
-Cubic Sm_{2}O_{3} has also been described.
+The most stable oxide of samarium is the sesquioxide Sm_{2}O_{3}, which exists in several crystalline modifications.
+The trigonal form can be obtained by slow cooling from the melt.
+Because Sm_{2}O_{3} has a high melting point of about 2345 °C, it is generally melted by induction heating using a radio-frequency coil rather than by direct heating.
+Crystals of the monoclinic modification can be grown from Sm_{2}O_{3} powder by the flame-fusion (Verneuil) method, producing cylindrical boules several centimetres long and about one centimetre in diameter.
+These are transparent when pure and defect-free, but orange when defects are present.
+Heating the metastable trigonal modification to about 1900 °C converts it to the more stable monoclinic form.
+A cubic modification of Sm_{2}O_{3} has also been described.

-Samarium is one of the few lanthanides that form a monoxide, SmO.
-This lustrous golden-yellow compound was obtained by reducing Sm_{2}O_{3} with samarium metal at high temperature (1000 °C) and pressure above 50 kbar; lowering the pressure resulted in incomplete reaction.
-SmO has cubic rock-salt lattice structure.
+Samarium is one of the few lanthanides known to form a monoxide, SmO.
+This lustrous golden-yellow compound can be obtained by reducing Sm_{2}O_{3} with samarium metal at about 1000 °C under pressures above 50 kbar; at lower pressures the reaction is incomplete.
+SmO crystallizes in the cubic rock salt structure.